-- 1. Select a serial port at the local computer, and disable any service that uses that port. - 2.
-Use the provided configuration cable to connect the selected port to the serial port on the main board holding the Network Management Card. - 3.
+- 1. Select a serial port at the local computer, and disable any service that uses that port. - Use the configuration cable to connect the selected port to the serial port on the main board holding the Network Management Card.
+Use either the 6-ft (1.8-m) cable that came with your InRow RD (940-0103), or AP9804 (BroadBand Current Sensor Harness Assembly), the 15-ft (4.6-m) cable available from Schneider Electric. - 3.
 Run a terminal program (such as HyperTerminal) and configure the selected port for 9600 or 19200 bps, 8 data bits, no parity, 1 stop bit, and no flow control.
 Save the changes. - 4.
 Press ENTER to display the User Name prompt. - 5.
 Use apc for the user name and password.

-See "Control console" on page 37 to finish the configuration.
+See "Control console" on page 40 to finish the configuration.